Thermodynamic Computing via Autonomous Quantum Thermal Machines: Results

 In fact, it is known that perceptron can only represent functions that are linearly separable \cite{Goodfellow-et-al-2016}.
 These are functions for which the set of inputs for which the function takes value $0$ can be separated from those whose output is $1$ via a simple hyperplane.
 Consequently, this constraint also limits the range of functions that can be modeled using a single thermodynamic neuron.
 It is however possible to overcome this limitation by considering networks of neurons.
 In the next section we will how networks of thermodynamic neurons can be used to compute any binary function.

-\section{Network of thermodynamic neurons}
+\subsection{Network of thermodynamic neurons}

 Perceptrons can be assembled into a network.
-By increasing the complexity of such a network, the model gains the ability represent more complex functions.
-According to the universal approximation theorem, a network with sufficiently many layers of perceptrons can approximate any function \cite{hornik1989multilayer}.
-From the close connection discussed in the previous section, this shows that thermodynamic neurons, when combined in a network, can in principle implement any function.
+By increasing the complexity of such a network it gains the ability to represent more complex functions.
+According to the universal approximation theorem, a network with sufficiently many layers of perceptrons can approximate any binary function \cite{hornik1989multilayer}. \chg{An interesting question is whether thermodynamic neurons can also be assembled into networks in such a meaningful way.
+In this section we explore this question in detail.}